chiangchendah/ArmorAndMint/README.md

 - Log in for the first time to register as the content owner

 ## Known Issues
--  uses the showdown markdown directive (https://github.com/showdownjs/showdown) style markdown, and not github style.
+-  uses the showdown markdown directive (https://github.com/showdownjs/showdown) style markdown, and not github style so some markdown is different than github. strikeout for instance uses an s tag.
 - This could be changed in a number of ways, it may even be configurable in the existing directive.
 It would be great to support all modern markdown.

 ## Requirements